data-to-insight/dfe-csc-api-data-flows/docs/roadmap_la_deployment.md

 > </details>

-**IT/DBA**
+**DBA/Data Lead**
-> - Ensure capability and capacity to schedule additional Db|server job(SSD SQL needs a nightly refresh) & Python or EXE(API)), outbound HTTPS calls to DfE API endpoint.
+> - Ensure capability and capacity to schedule additional Db|server job(SSD SQL needs a nightly refresh)
-- Support to make Powershell or Anaconda or Miniconda or Python available to the project analyst/deployment team so they can test locally before IT/Infastructure move the SSD data refresh and API to a server overnight job.
-- *Agree environment: Where can your LA deploy SSD schema(within sight of CMS data), optional: file/log locations.
+- Agree environment/db reporting instance: Where can your LA deploy SSD schema(within sight of CMS data)
+- Visual checks on (un)populated SSD tables.
+Simple notes recording data gaps, possible issues - does the SSD need bespoke adjustments?

 **IT/server team**
+> - Support to make Powershell available to the project analyst/deployment team so they can initially smoke test locally before IT/Infastructure add the SSD data refresh and API to automated overnight jobs.
+(To achieve Phase 2 DELTA sends, Anaconda, Miniconda(or just Python) required)
 - Support if needed the project team **analyst/lead** in running the D2I end-to-end API connectivity Powershell test script to ensure external API calls to the DfE can be made from your LA.
 This script sends nothing, but pings the DfE and confirms response codes.
 D2I can support.
+- Discuss/ensure capability and capacity to schedule Python, Jupyter file or EXE, API outbound HTTPS calls to DfE API endpoint from LA.
-> - Book some time within week 3/4 of the timeline to review and port jobs to server overnights
+- Suggested: Book some time within week 3/4+ of the timeline to review and port jobs to server overnights/db jobs
  - Raise awareness that a feedback loop between involved team(s) and either DfE project team or D2I direct might be needed during this

 **DPO / Information or IT Security Team**